ehrbase/documentation/source/09_flat/00_description/index.rst

 Web-template
 --------------
-Its based on a simplified representation of the template the Web-template.
+The Flat format is based on a simplified representation of the template the so called Web-template.

 To get one from a template call the get Web-template Endpoint.